New Zealand 2000 Guineas

-The 2000 Guineas is a Group One set-weight Thoroughbred horse race for three-year-old horses run over a distance of 1600 metres at Riccarton Park in Christchurch, New Zealand.
+The New Zealand 2000 Guineas is a Group One set-weight Thoroughbred horse race for three-year-old horses run over a distance of 1600 metres at Riccarton Park in Christchurch, New Zealand.

 Christchurch New Zealand cup week

-The New Zealand 2000 Guineas is held on the Saturday following the Melbourne Cup, the first day of Christchurch's famous New Zealand Cup Week.
+The New Zealand 2000 Guineas was previously held on the first day of Christchurch's famous New Zealand Cup Week.
+In 2025 it was held on the following Saturday on the same day as the New Zealand Cup.

 For thoroughbred horses the week also features: